Details: Salary range starts at $75k and is commensurate with experience. Excellent benefits package.

 How To Apply

-Send resume, cover letter, and a writing sample with TA Project Manager in the subject line to: email@example.com
+Send resume, cover letter, salary requirements and a writing sample to with SIJC Deputy Project Director in the subject line to: firstname.lastname@example.org

 If you are unable to access email, you may submit materials by mail or fax to:

 Staten Island Justice Center

 60 Bay Street, Suite 100

 The Fund for the City of New York/Center for Court Innovation is an equal opportunity employer.
 The Center does not discriminate on the basis of race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
 We strongly encourage and seek applications from women, people of color, members of the lesbian, gay, bisexual, and transgender communities as well as individuals with prior contact with the criminal justice system.

 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete an employment eligibility verification document form upon hire.
 Only applicants under consideration will be contacted.
 No phone calls please.